PeterPlucinski/peterplucinski.github.io/_posts/2018-11-02-writing-to-google-sheets-using-node.md

 Potential improvements:
 1. Add authentication to the endpoint
 2. Append data to different parts of a spreadsheet.
-More [documentation](https://developers.google.com/sheets/api/guides/values#appending_values) on this
+More documentation on this [here](https://developers.google.com/sheets/api/guides/values#appending_values)
 3. Reading data from a spreadsheet

 Hope you have found the article helpful.
 Any questions or comments are welcome.